 Our mixture of academic and practical subjects will equip you with the diverse set of skills needed for ecological careers and further research.
 This course combines theory-based modules on the principles of ecology and conservation with a wide range of practical skills-based modules.
 These include survey, management and identification skills, where the emphasis is on spending time in the field and analytical skills such as statistics and GIS.

-The two independent research projects are one of the most important and potentially fulfilling parts of the degree.
-Projects cover a wide range of topics and allow you to develop a range of research skills.
-A number of our students have been based overseas for their summer project.
+The independent research project is one of the most important and potentially fulfilling parts of the degree.
+Projects cover a wide range of topics and usually include around six to eight weeks of practical work.
+A number of our students have been based overseas for their project.

 If you study part time, the course will last for two years and you’ll study around half of the total number of modules each year.